Zyro review – lean, cheap, & easy website-building experience

 Editing a post will be like making a website: you'll be able to drag and drop various elements on your post, and mix them together.
 It works for page editing, but for text, it can be needlessly complicated.
 Don't use Zyro if your primary goal is blogging.
 If you're a business, looking to share a post every now and then, Zyro is perfectly fine, but that's where I draw the line.
 Read the full blogging section here.

-Zyro offers a total of 4 plans: 2 for regular, and 2 for eCommerce websites.
-The prices start at $2.90/month – which is several times less than what the biggest website builders will charge you.
+Zyro offers a total of 4 plans: 1 for a regular and 1 for a business site, as well as 2 plans for eCommerce websites.
+The prices start at $2.61/month – which is several times less than what the biggest website builders will charge you.
 No wonder it's number one on our cheapest website builders' list – it is a very affordable website builder.
 However, it's worth mentioning that to get this deal, you'll need to sign up for a long-term deal: this way you get the best monthly price.

 By the way: Zyro offers a limited free trial.
 You are free to test out the website editor – however, to publish a website, you'll need to pay up.
 Luckily, Zyro has a 30-day money-back guarantee, meaning that you can easily get everything back if you're not happy with the premium plans.